Get ready for some great content coming to your inbox from the team at UserTesting!

 Blue represents reliability, which is a good thing for travel companies.
 But there’s no hard and fast rule that all travel sites have to be blue.

 Virgin Atlantic chose to go against the grain with the design on their site, as you can see below.

 While it might not be what users would expect from an airline website, it certainly stands out.
 Choosing unexpected colors can be an effective way to add delight to an experience—and to make users remember your company.

 Think about how traditional your target customer is.
 How would they react to a change from the norm?
 Would it be delightful or disorienting for them?
 What message would your company be sending by if your color scheme broke away from traditional expectations?

-In our recent 50-person study, we chose a sampling of 30 websites that fit into three different color scheme categories: Bright, Dark, and White/minimal, like the three examples below.
+We conducted a 50-person study in which we chose a sampling of 30 websites that fit into three different color scheme categories: Bright, Dark, and White/minimal, like the three examples below.

 We asked an equal number of women and men to rate how unpleasant or pleasant the websites made them feel, on a scale of 1 to 5 (1=very unpleasant; 5=very pleasant).
 Here’s how they rated the sites:

 We learned that women preferred the bright sites most strongly, giving them an average rating of 4.35.
 While men also liked bright sites best (giving them an average score of 4.18), they ranked the dark sites as a close second (4.04, on average).
 By contrast, women gave dark websites the lowest rating with a score of 3.38.
 Both genders felt almost equally “meh” about the white/minimal websites, giving them an average rating of 3.6 (women) and 3.54 (men).

 Men who gave dark websites a high rating were more likely to describe those sites using very positive words like “happy,” “fun,” and “amazing.”
 By contrast, women who rated the dark sites highly tended to use more reserved descriptions, like “expensive,” “professional,” and “elegant.”